 Serve as a Judge

 Our Challenge judges come from a variety of backgrounds representing expertise in biomimicry, climate change, the built environment, engineering, design, business, policy, and more.
-If you are committed to the vision of a world in harmony with nature and want to be inspired by new ideas and offer valuable feedback to young designers and entrepreneurs, consider joining us by completing the judge form.
+If you are committed to the vision of a world in harmony with nature, want to be inspired by new ideas, and offer valuable feedback to young designers and entrepreneurs, consider joining us by applying here.

 Help us Spread the Word

 Reach out to your networks, students, colleagues, friends, and potential teammates, with social media blurbs, graphics, and sample copy here.
 If you have outreach ideas or would like more information, please contact email@example.com.

 The Biomimicry Global Design Challenge offers university educators an exciting platform for teaching biomimicry.

 We've found that design challenges are an excellent way to teach and learn biomimicry.
 Hands-on and project-oriented, team challenges help students develop research, collaboration, and critical thinking skills, and biomimicry itself provides a new way for students to engage with biology, engineering, and design topics.
 Challenge topics focus on critical real world problems that can also help educators situate their teaching in the context of important social and environmental issues.

 What does the challenge offer educators and their students?

 - Detailed Challenge Brief - Our design briefs are suitable as a framework for a semester or year-end project.